polyphony-chat/docs/SPECIFICATION.md

 ### 2.6 Security considerations

+!!! bug "TODO"

     TODO: This chapter is to be removed and absorbed by [2.4 Abuse prevention](#24-abuse-prevention)

-- Technically, nothing prevents a malicious home server from impersonating a user within the domain of that malicious server.
-However, we don't think that this is a problem.
-A malicious admin can always access the servers' database and impersonate users by directly manipulating database entries.
-The admin being able to potentially do this is entirely within our threat model.
-Secure communication should always be done via end-to-end encryption, which prevents something like this from happening altogether.
+!!! bug "TODO"

-!!! question "What if server B is malicious and provides a different public identity key for Alice?
+    "What if server B is malicious and provides a different public identity key for Alice?
 Bob would then succeed in verifying the signature of Alice's message, but the message would not have been signed by Alice."
     TODO: Consider removing chapter 2.3 if no solution can be found.

 ## 3. Federating direct/group messages